-Despite enjoying iD Software’s 2016 offering, it wasn’t a few weeks ago until I bought Doom Eternal.
+Despite enjoying iD Software’s 2016 offering, it wasn’t until recently I bought Doom Eternal.
 Since my student days running a tight budget and a laptop that was perpetually on life-support, buying AAA titles on release isn’t something I’m in the habit of.
 My usual sense of videogame-related financial caution has been heightened by the current economic situation, and as a result I steered clear out of a sense of pecuniary duty to myself.
 A surprisingly early (and surprisingly generous) sale, however, was all the push I needed to cave and begin ripping and tearing.

 The Doom reboots have never shied away from what made the original games such enduring successes.
 Both Doom Eternal and its 2016 predecessor take a spectacle first, experience later approach; impossibly fast, deafeningly loud, so full of the old ultraviolence that you’re swept from encounter to encounter so quickly that there’s barely any time to think, until the viscera settles and you can work out where to go next.
 My heartrate spiked at the first loading screen and didn’t seem to fall again until I turned the game off a couple of hours later.
 I hadn’t left my seat, but I felt physically worn out, trying to catch what felt like the first full, deep breath I’d had in hours.